-The final panel ratings shall provide a rank order to the Selecting Official for final funding recommendations.
-The competition manager may first make recommendations to the Selecting Official applying the selection factors below.
-The Selecting Official shall award in the rank order unless the proposal is justified to be selected out of rank order based upon one or more of the following factors:
+The independent merit review shall provide a rank order to the selecting official for final funding recommendations.
+The competition manager may first make recommendations to the selecting official applying the selection factors below.
+The selecting official shall award in the rank order unless the proposal is justified to be selected out of rank order based upon one or more of the following factors:

 - 1. Availability of funding.

 - 2. Balance/distribution of funds:

 - a.
-Geographically.
+Geographically

 - b.
-By type of institutions.
+By type of institutions

 - c.
-By type of partners.
+By type of partners

 - d.
-By research areas.
+By research areas

 - e.
-By project types.
+By project types

-- 3. Whether this project duplicates other projects funded or considered for funding by NOAA or other Federal agencies.
+- 3. Whether this project duplicates other projects funded or considered for funding by NOAA or other federal agencies.

 - 4. Program priorities and policy factors as described in section 1 of this federal funding opportunity.

-- 5. Applicant's prior award performance.
+- 5. Applicant's prior award performance

-- 6. Partnerships and/or Participation of targeted groups.
+- 6. Partnerships and/or participation of targeted groups

-- 7. Adequacy of information necessary for NOAA staff to make a NEPA determination and draft necessary documentation before recommendations for funding are made to the Grants Officer.
-The Selecting Official or designee may negotiate the funding level of the proposal.
+- 7. Adequacy of information necessary for NOAA staff to make a NEPA determination and draft necessary documentation before recommendations for funding are made to the grants officer.

+The selecting official or designee may negotiate the funding level of the proposal.